Photos by Ken Kobré, Maureen Burdynski, Lucy Hobgood-Brown

 The patient's family is responsible for bathing, feeding, laundry and cleaning.
 Barter is an accepted way of paying for hospital care.
 You are not discharged until your bill is paid.

 Healthcare teams at rural hospitals including in Equateur Province jumped at the chance to have emergency medicine and family planning education.

 Doctors and nurses travelled to the provincial capitol and also to Lotumbe by canoe, motorbike and on foot to participate in training and to receive donated medical equipment, eyeglasses and contraceptives.

-HandUp Congo facilitated this training in 2015, 2016 and 2017.
-Photo to the left is of Dr Vera Sistenich (r) with Blandine Diangemba at IME Kimpese Hospital.
+HandUp Congo has facilitated this training in Lotumbe and at hospitals in 7 provinces since 2015.
+[Photo to the left is of Dr Vera Sistenich (r) with Blandine Diangemba at IME Kimpese Hospital.]

 The staff now have the training to assist with:

-There are now two groups of Microcredit Mamas, more than 60 women, who are earning enough money to pay for school fees, medical care and solar panels.
+There are now two groups of Microcredit Mamas at Lotumbe, more than 60 women, who are earning enough money to pay for school fees, medical care and solar panels.